LightlyStyled/.github/.github/pull_request_template.md

 - closes #<!-- Issue # here -->

 ## Quality Check
-Add steps for experiencing the proposed change.
+Add steps for navigating to the proposed change.

 1. Go to...
 2. Select...
 3. Scroll to...

-4. See changes.
+Describe what to experience once navigated to the proposed change.

 ### Screenshots & Recordings
 <!-- Visual changes require screenshots -->